WorldWideWebster/github.io/Projects/Guitars/AriaProII_Knight_Warrior.md

 Back in storage the guitar went.

-# Attempt 3
+# Pickguard Fabrication Attempt 3

 Until my friend had purchased a 4'x4' CNC router table.
 And she offered to let me use it?
 Score.
 I have some experience with GIMP, so I scoured the internet for pictures of Knight Warriors, and scaled them with pictures of my pickguards, and made a vector file to cut a new one.

 I used a hand full of pictures, and scaled/skewed them all.
 This is probably the most layers I've worked with.

 ![Knight Warrior images overlayed to show how many image layers I was working with](/assets/img/guitars/KW/KW_design.png)

-I then used a cricut to check the fit, and once that was adjusted, threw it on the router.
-It only took 2 sheets of plastic to get right.
+I then used a Cricut to check the fit, by cutting a sheet of paper and dry fitting it to the guitar.
+And, once that was adjusted, I knew it was time to submit it to the router.

+I had earlier purchased 2 sheets of [Fleor brand Pickguard Plastic](https://www.amazon.com/dp/B06XXX272M) from Amazon.
+I chose the 'Tiger Stripe' pattern to emulate the original decal that covered the guitar, placed there by its previous owner.
+I also purchased material to match the OEM guard.

+It only took 2 sheets of plastics worth of trial and error to get right, with the Tiger Stripe material creating a finished product.

 ![router with plastic 1](/assets/img/guitars/KW/kw_pg_router1.jpg)
 ![router with plastic 2](/assets/img/guitars/KW/kw_pg_router2.jpg)